top of page

 ‘Sexual Intercourse’ has a broad definition.
 It includes the insertion to any extent of any part of the body or an object into the vagina or anus.
 It also includes the acts of cunnilingus or fellatio (oral sex).
 The definition of the vagina includes the external female genitalia so the penis, other body part, or object need not be inserted into the vaginal canal for an offence to occur.

 ‘Consent’ requires a free and voluntary agreement to engage in the particular sexual behaviour.
-The legislation specifically states that each of the following would not be consensual:
+Section 208GA of the Criminal Code states that each of the following would not be consensual:

 • Where the person submits because of force, fear of force or fear of harm of any type to themself or another person;